ornl-epics/pvws/README.md

 the web socket and any applications that utilize it (Display Builder Web Runtime, ...) behind an authentication layer (Web Proxy, ...) which will limit access to appropriate users.
 For example, configure the proxy so that users need to "log in" before they can reach the displays.
-At thist time we have no commonly useful recipe for this to share, contributions are welcome.
+At this time we have no commonly useful recipe for this to share, contributions are welcome.

 <details>